jodie-downey/se_project_react/README.md

 # WTWR (What to Wear)

-WTWR is a responsive, single-page React application that provides users with clothing recommendations based on the current weather in their location.
-The app integrates real-time weather data and allows users to manage their wardrobe by adding or removing clothing items.
+WTWR is a responsive, single-page React application that provides users with clothes recommendations based on the current weather in their location.
+The app integrates real-time weather data and allows users to manage their wardrobe by adding or removing clothes items.

 ## 🚀 Live Demo